-From year to year, we seek to increase our advocacy efforts within BC by:
+From year to year, we seek to increase our advocacy efforts within by:

 - Addressing issues in the media concerning speech-language pathology and audiology

-- Advocating for services for the communicatively impaired
+- Advocating for services for individuals with communication and swallowing disorders

 - Promoting the speech and hearing health professions to the public and other healthcare professionals

 - Working with other healthcare professionals on issues of common concern

 - Engaging with government and the health sector on key issues affecting our members and their professions.